-All time standards, consideration standards and optional-entry standards may be achieved in 25-yard, 25-meter or 50-meter racing courses.
-Times achieved in either 25-meter racing courses or 50-meter racing courses will be converted to an equivalent time for a 25-yard racing course.
+All time standards, consideration standards and optional-entry standards may be achieved only in 25-yard and 25-meter racing courses.
+Times achieved in 25-meter racing courses will be converted to an equivalent time for a 25-yard racing course.

-Institutions should refer to the 2021 qualifying standards posted on negative that reflect what will be used for selection to and seeding of swimming competition at the 2021 NCAA Division I Swimming and Diving Championships.
-For 2021 only, the diving qualification scores that will be used to achieve consideration for entry and selection to participate in an institution's assigned 2021 zone diving meet are outlined and posted in the Jan.
-5 memo that is posted on ncaa.org.
+Institutions should refer to the 2022 qualifying standards posted on ncaa.org that reflect what will be used for selection to and seeding of swimming competition at the 2022 NCAA Division I Swimming and Diving Championships.